MatthieuBruh/StockManager/README.md

 <a name="war-file"></a>
 ### 3.3 WAR file of the application
 To deploy the application on Apache Tomcat, you need to create a WAR file.
 As written in the requirements, the project is based on the Maven framework.
-By this fact, to create the WAR file, you need to execute the following commands:
+Of this fact, to create the WAR file, you need to execute the following commands:

 ```shell
 mvn clean package
 mvn install
 ```

+* The application contains several tests, and the duration of the tests can take 10 minutes.
+It is important not to skip the tests when creating the WAR file.
+If you skip the tests, the application may not work properly.*

-After creating the WAR file named `stockmanager.war`, you need to copy it in the `[TOMCAT_INSTALLATION]/webapps` folder.
+After creating the WAR file named `stockmanager.war`, you need to copy it into the `[`TOMCAT_INSTALLATION]/webapps` folder.

 <a name="start-server"></a>
 ### 3.4 Start the server
 At this point, you can now start the server.
-The Spring application manage by itself the database schema automatically.
+The Spring application manages by itself the database schema automatically.
 It will create, update, and delete the tables as needed.

-To run the Apache Tomcat server, you need to execute the `catalina.bat` file located in the `[TOMCAT_INSTALLATION]/bin` folder.
+To run the Apache Tomcat server, you must execute the `catalina.bat` file located in the `[TOMCAT_INSTALLATION]/bin` folder.

 The application should be available at the following URL: `http://IP_ADDRESS:8080/stockmanager/api`.